 - Review the effectiveness of the system for monitoring the Company’s compliance with relevant laws, regulations and associated government policies, and with contracts to which the Company is a party.

-- Ensure that management has in place a current and comprehensive risk management framework, and associated procedures for effective identification and management of the Company’s exposure to financial and business risks, including fraud;
+- Ensure that management has in place a comprehensive risk management framework, with associated procedures for effective identification and management of the Company’s exposure to financial and business risks, including fraud;

 - Determine that a sound and effective approach has been followed in developing strategic risk management plans for major projects or undertakings;